andreyxdd/examples/key-pair-and-wallet/README.md

 console.log(TonWeb.utils.bytesToHex(keyPair2.secretKey));
 ```

-Note that we can get the key pair from mnemonic words, but we CANNOT get mnemonic words from a key pair.
+Note that we can get the key pair from mnemonic words, but we _cannot_ get mnemonic words from a key pair.

 ## Wallet